SuSonicTH/zigTermio/README.md

 # zigTermIO
-a small library for basic terminal functions
+a small library for ansi terminal control

+## Documentation
+you can check out the documentation [here](https://susonicth.github.io/zigTermio/)